quarkslab/wirego/examples/minimal/README.md

 The last step is to build our plugin using:

-      go build -o wirego_minimalistic.so -buildmode=c-shared
+      go build

-And... that's all!
+And that's all.

+Now:

+  1. run your remote plugin: ./wirego_minimal
-Run Wireshark, to go Preferences -> Wirego and point to your freshly built Golang plugin.
+	2. run Wireshark, to go Preferences -> Wirego and type the ZMQ endpoint string defined on the main() function.
+Restart Wireshark.